 Dublin – Aer Lingus

 Similar to the ferries, flights can sell out early for popular times, particularly during the TT period, so it is advised that you book as soon as possible.
-For those travelling from international locations such as mainland Europe or the Americas, we recommend first flying into London Heathrow or Dublin then transferring onto one of the above routes.
+For those travelling from international locations such as mainland Europe or the Americas, we recommend first flying into London Heathrow or Dublin, then transferring onto one of the above routes.

 A bus stop is situated just outside the airport’s main exit with routes running through Castletown, Port St. Mary and Port Erin for those staying in the south of the island and to the main transport hub in Douglas for those staying elsewhere on the island.
 A taxi rank is also located just outside the main exit.